-30th June, 2018 31st December, 2017
+31st December, 2018 31st December, 2017

-(in millions o of euros)
+(in millions of euros)

-Total impaired financial assets 19,061 19,850
+Total impaired financial assets 16,394 19,850

-Impaired financial guarantees given 641 739
+Impaired financial guarantees given 740 739

-Total impaired financial assets and contingent risks 19,702 20,590
+Total impaired financial assets and contingent risks 17,134 20,590

-The Group's NPL ratio was 4.4 per cent. and 4.6 per cent. as of 30th June, 2018 and 31st December, 2017, respectively (compared to 4.9 per cent. and 5.4 per cent. as of 31st December, 2016 and 31st December, 2015, respectively).
-The Group's non-performing loan coverage ratio was 71 per cent. and 65 per cent. as of 30th June, 2018 and 31st December, 2017, respectively (compared to 70 per cent. and 74 per cent. as of 31st December, 2016 and 31st December, 2015, respectively).
+The Group's NPL ratio was 3.9 per cent. and 4.6 per cent. as of 31st December, 2018 and 2017, respectively (compared to 4.9 per cent. and 5.4 per cent. as of 31st December, 2016 and 31st December, 2015, respectively).
+The Group's non-performing loan coverage ratio was 73 per cent. and 65 per cent. as of 31st December, 2018 and 2017, respectively (compared to 70 per cent. and 74 per cent. as of 31st December, 2016 and 31st December, 2015, respectively).

 Non-performing or low credit quality loans have in the past and can continue to negatively affect the Bank's results of operations.
 The Bank cannot assure that it will be able to effectively control the level of the impaired loans in its total loan portfolio.
 At present, default rates are partly cushioned by low rates of interest which have improved customer affordability, but the risk remains of increased default rates as interest rates start to rise.
-The timing, quantum and pace of any rise is a key risk factor.
+The timing, quantum and pace of any rise are key risk factors.
 All new lending is dependent on the Group's assessment of each customer's ability to pay, and there is an inherent risk that the Group has incorrectly assessed the credit quality or willingness of borrowers to pay, possibly as a result of incomplete or inaccurate disclosure by those borrowers or as a result of the inherent uncertainty that is involved in the exercise of constructing models to estimate the true risk of lending to counterparties.
 The Group estimates and establishes reserves for credit risks and potential credit losses inherent in its credit exposure.
 This process, which is critical to the Group's results and financial condition, requires difficult, subjective and complex judgments, including forecasts of how macro-economic conditions might impair the ability of borrowers to repay their loans.
 As is the case with any such assessments, there is always a risk that the Group will fail to adequately identify the relevant factors or that it will fail to estimate accurately the effect of these identified factors, which could have a material adverse effect on the Group's business, financial condition or results of operations.